-2nd, 3rd and 4th nine weeks Prerequisite: Teacher approval; students must audition in order to gain membership in the Concert Band
+2nd, 3rd and 4th nine weeks Fee: Uniform Maintenance (Approximately \$10.00) Prerequisite: Teacher approval; students must audition in order to gain membership in the Symphonic Band or Concert Band

 These groups begin rehearsals in November and perform a minimum of three formal concerts per year.
 Commitment to after school rehearsals is dependent on which ensemble the student participates in.
 Symphonic band has one required rehearsal per week.
 They also participate in various contests and festivals.
 Participation in all performances is required.
 The bands perform many styles of music to promote a better understanding and appreciation of concert literature.
 This class, which should be taken along with Marching Band, also travels periodically.
 This course may be repeated for credit.